banjocat/tornado-producer/README.md

 #### In development

-# Python tornado practice project to different databases
+# Python tornado practice project

-Like all my practice projects I setup goals that I try to reach
+The purpose of this project is to experiment with tornado and also learn general python api connections to popular databases.

 ## Goals
 * Use tornado to accept JSON and write to target storage